huggingface/hub-docs/docs/hub/billing.md

 Similarly to the Enterprise Hub subscription, PRO subscriptions are billed like a typical subscription.
 The subscription renews automatically for you.
 You can choose to cancel the subscription at anytime in your billing settings: https://huggingface.co/settings/billing

 You can only pay for the PRO subscription with a credit card.
+The subscription is billed separately from any pay-as-you-go compute usage.

 Note: PRO benefits are also included in the Enterprise Hub subscription.